pyenv/pyenv-virtualenv/README.md

     $ git clone git://github.com/yyuu/pyenv-virtualenv.git ~/.pyenv/plugins/pyenv-virtualenv

 This will install the latest development version of pyenv-virtualenv into the `~/.pyenv/plugins/pyenv-virtualenv` directory.
+**Important note:**  If you installed pyenv into a non-standard directory, make sure that you clone this repo into the 'plugins' directory of wherever you installed into.

-From that directory, you can check out a specific release tag.
-To update pyenv-virtualenv, run `git pull` to download the latest changes.
+From inside that directory you can:
+ - Check out a specific release tag.
+ - Get the latest development release by running `git pull` to download the latest changes.

 ### Installing with Homebrew (for OS X users)